jkomwa/hello-world/README.md

 # hello-world
 Hi Everyone,

-Jo here, I like security and gaming.
-Learning how to utilize github to become a good security analyst.
+Jo here, I like data analyzing and security.
+Learning how to utilize github to become a good data analyst /security analyst.